 Source: Black Soldiers in the U.S. Military During the Civil War

-On April 15,1865 President Abraham Lincoln is assassinated by John Wilkes Booth in Washington, D.C.
+On April 15, 1865, one week after the war ended, President Abraham Lincoln was assassinated by John Wilkes Booth in Washington, D.C.